-What hours may licensees legally sell alcohol?
+1. During what hours may licensees legally sell alcohol?

-- ✓ The Liquor Code provides the following permissible hours: - Club licensees: 7 a.m. to 3:00 a.m., Monday Sunday - Distributor licensees: 8 a.m. to 11 p.m.
-Mon-Sat (to non-licensees), 9 a.m. to 9 p.m.
-Sunday by permit only. - Restaurant, Hotel and Eating Place Retail Dispenser licensees: 7 a.m. to 2:00 a.m.
-Mon-Sat, 11 a.m. to 2:00 a.m.
+The Liquor Code provides the following permissible hours:

+- a.
+Club licensees: 7 a.m. to 3 a.m., Monday to Sunday - b.
+Distributor licensees: 8 a.m. to 11 p.m.
+Monday to Saturday (to non-licensees), 9 a.m. to 9 p.m.
+Sunday by permit only. - c.
+Restaurant, Hotel and Limited Winery licensees: 7 a.m. to 2 a.m.
+Monday to Saturday, 9 a.m. to 2 a.m.
+Sunday (Effective January 17, 2017, Act 166 removed the Sunday sales with a meal requirement and permits licensees to begin selling at 9 a.m.
+Sunday) - Eating Place Retail Dispenser license: 7 a.m. to 2 a.m.
+Monday to Saturday, 11 a.m. to 2 a.m.
 Sunday

-Sunday Sales with a Meal - Act 113 of 2011 allows the holder of a hotel, restaurant, municipal golf course restaurant, privately-owned public golf course restaurant, eating place retail dispenser, or municipal golf course retail dispenser license, which also holds a Sunday sales permit, to sell alcohol on Sundays between 9:00 a.m. and 11:00 a.m., provided that the licensee offers a "meal" beginning at 9:00 a.m.
-A "meal" is defined as "food prepared on the premises, sufficient to constitute breakfast, lunch or dinner; it shall not mean a snack, such as pretzels, popcorn, chips, or similar food."
+Sunday Sales with a Meal - Act 113 of 2011 allows the holder of an Eating Place Retail Dispenser license, who also holds a Sunday Sales Permit to sell alcohol on Sundays between 9 a.m. and 11 a.m., provided that the licensee offers a "meal" beginning at 9 a.m.
+A "meal" is defined as "food prepared on the premises, sufficient to constitute breakfast, lunch or dinner; it shall not mean a snack, such as pretzels, popcorn, chips or similar food."

-What time must patrons vacate the premises?
+2. At what time must patrons vacate the premises?

-- ✓ The Liquor Code requires the following: - Club licensees: patrons must vacate by 3:30 a.m. - Restaurant, Hotel and Eating Place Retail Dispenser licensees: patrons must vacate by 2:30 a.m.
+The Liquor Code requires the following:

+- a.
+Club licensees: patrons must vacate by 3:30 a.m. - b.
+Restaurant, Hotel and Eating Place Retail Dispenser licensees: patrons must vacate by 2:30 a.m.

-NOTE: Licensees holding an extended hours food permit, pursuant to section 499 of the Liquor Code [47 P.S.
-4-499] may allow patrons to remain on the premises until 7:00 a.m.
+NOTE: Licensees holding an Extended Hours Food Permit, pursuant to Section 499 of the Liquor Code [47 P.S.
+4-499] may allow patrons to remain on the premises until 7 a.m.
 No alcohol may be served, however.

-NOTE: Employees may remain on the premises after the legal closing hour, only if the employees are actively working.
+NOTE: Employees may remain on the premises after the legal closing hour only if the employees are actively working.
 Once an employee finishes working, he/she must vacate.

-May a minor sit at the bar?
+3. May a minor sit at the bar?

+a.
 Yes.
-There is nothing in the Liquor Code or Board's Regulations limiting where a minor may go on licensed premises, as long as they are on the licensed premises legally with a parent, legal guardian, or a proper supervisor.
-If a restaurant, hotel, or retail dispenser licensed premises has gross sales of food and non-alcoholic beverages equal to fifty percent (50%) or more of its combined gross sales of both food and alcoholic beverages, then minors are permitted on the premises.
-The presence of a parent, legal guardian, or proper supervisor is not necessary, but minors present under the Pizza Hut exception are not permitted to sit in the bar section of the premises.
+There is nothing in the Liquor Code or PLCB regulations limiting where a minor may go on the licensed premises, as long as they are on the licensed premises legally with a parent, legal guardian or a proper supervisor.
+If a Restaurant, Hotel, or Retail Dispenser licensed premises has gross sales of food and non-alcoholic beverages equal to 50 percent or more of its combined gross sales of both food and alcoholic beverages, then minors are permitted on the premises.
+The presence of a parent, legal guardian, or proper supervisor is not necessary, but minors present under the "Pizza Hut Exception" are not permitted to sit in the bar section of the premises.
 A licensee may implement a house policy prohibiting minors from sitting at the bar.

-How many drinks may you serve to a person at one time for on-premises consumption?
+4. How many drinks may you serve to a person at one time for on-premises consumption?

-✓ There is nothing in the Liquor Code or Board's Regulations limiting the number of drinks that may be sold to one person at one time.
-However, because a licensee may not sell, furnish or give, or permit to be sold, furnished or given, alcohol to a visibly intoxicated person, licensees should use care in selling more than one drink to one patron.
+a.
+There is nothing in the Liquor Code or PLCB regulations limiting the number of drinks that may be sold to one person at one time.
+However, because a licensee may not sell, furnish or give or permit to be sold, furnished or given alcohol to a visibly intoxicated person, licensees should use care in selling more than one drink to one patron.

-May licensees refill smaller bottles of liquor with the same product/brand from a larger bottle?
+5. May licensees refill smaller bottles of liquor with the same product/brand from a larger bottle?

-✓ No. The Liquor Code prohibits the refilling of any liquor bottle or container with any liquid whatsoever.
+a.
+No. The Liquor Code prohibits the refilling of any liquor bottle or container with any liquid whatsoever.

-How many ounces of beer may be sold "to go" in one transaction?
+6. How many ounces of beer may be sold "to go" in one transaction?